Note: This post is based off data from our 2017 report. For the most up-to-date data, please download the 2021 CMX Community Industry Report.

-Does your community have a defined business value yet?
+Does your community have an effective measurement strategy yet?

-In our newest community research report, we found that by measuring measuring metrics, 90% of community builders reported that they saw “increased leadership support.”
+In our newest community research report, we found that by measuring metrics, 90% of community builders reported that they saw “increased leadership support.”
 93% also reported that they received “increased interest from other departments.”

 Well, What Is My Community Business Value?

 I’m glad you asked.
 We’ve built a model for categorization of the type of communities that businesses are utilizing.
-It’s called the Space Modeland it is based on hundreds of community participants.
+It’s called the SPACES Model and it is based on hundreds of community participants.

 How To Determine Where You Fit